The inevitable has occurred.

 As I wrote in a recent post, articulate your goals.
 However, never allow them to become an excuse not to do.
 Don’t say to yourself, “I’ve forgotten why I’m doing this, so until I remember, I’ll just get another cup of coffee.”

 Remember, don’t think.
-If you have no writing project or job, for instance, that is no reason not to write today.
+If you have no writing project or job, for instance, that is not an excuse for not writing today.
 This is where consistency trumps goals.

 When things get tough and you start to think, go ahead and ponder your goals.
 I used to do this at the beginning of my runs, when I hadn’t yet warmed up and was freezing to death.
 My micro goal was to finish the run without collapsing or getting mugged, and my macro goal was to run a 10K in the Jerusalem Marathon.